 This Tool enables the Project Operator to calculate projected carbon stored in his or her project using planting data.
-Forward credits can be issued at three times - after planting, after year 3, and after Year 5.
-The Single Tree Quantification method for those Forward Credits involves projecting the carbon storage of project trees, and adjusting for mortality at each of the three times that forward credits are requested.
+Forward Credits can be issued at three times - after planting, after year 3, and after Year 5.
+The Single Tree Quantification method for those Forward Credits involves projecting the carbon storage of project trees, and adjusting for mortality at each of the three times that Forward Credits are requested.

 The Project Operator then conducts a Single Tree Final Quantification at the end of the 25-year project.
-This determines the amount of actual CO2 stored and the final credits earned.
-The number of Forward Credits issued are deducted from the final number of credits, and the Registry issues the excess credits to the Project Operator.
+This determines the amount of actual CO2 stored and the final Credits earned.
+The number of Forward Credits already issued are deducted from the final number of Credits earned, and the Registry issues the difference to the Project Operator.